rmassidda/cm-project-19/report.md

 \maketitle

 \begin{abstract}
   The linear least square problem can be tackled using a wide range of optimization or numerical methods.
-The L-BFGS method of the class of limited-memory quasi-Newton algorithms has been chosen for the former, whilst the thin QR factorization with Householder reflectors for the latter.
+The L-BFGS method of the class of limited-memory quasi-Newton algorithms will be considered for the former and the thin QR factorization with Householder reflectors for the latter.
 Both these algorithms have been implemented from scratch using Python language, to finally experiment over their performances in terms of precision, stability and speed.
 The accordance of the implementations with the underlying theoretical models is also studied and discussed.
 \end{abstract}

 <!-- Used to space tables -->